Walks, Hikes & Rock Climbing

 The Chiricahua National Monument and Wonderland of Rocks is just an hours’ drive from Cochise Stronghold through open high-desert grasslands of the Sulphur Springs Valley.
 The famed Chiricahua Mountains have numerous places to walk, hike and picnic.
 At the northern end of the mountain range, rising to nearly 10,000 feet is an oasis of cool weather hiking and sightseeing opportunities.
 Amazing biological diversity, otherworldly landscapes of balanced rocks, stone spires and sculptured boulders and a rich history await.

 Fort Bowie — at the northernmost tip of the Chiricahuas you can trek to the abandoned Army fort, now preserved as a national historic site.
 The 1.5 mile trail is an easy hike traversing diverse mile-high terrain of rolling grasslands and oak woodlands.
 The trail leads past stagecoach station ruins, a historic cemetery where Geronimo’s son is buried, and a verdant spring with towering ancient black walnut trees.
 This is the place where the Apache Wars began in 1861.
-We highly recommend this historic hike.

 “Hiking Back in Time, In the Mountain Stronghold of Cochise” is an article written by our guests, Barbara and Christopher Johnson and published in Applachia Magazine, Summer/ Fall 2004, Vol LV, no. 1, by the Appalachia Mountain Club, Boston, MA.
 See “Hiking Back in Time.”